 3. Windows Update

 It is good policy to regularly update your Windows Software.
-We recommend that every week you visit the Windows Update Site and click on "Scan for updates".
-If you get a message that "There are no critical updates available at this time", your version of Windows has the current secutity protections installed.
-If, however you receive a list of critical updates, you should follow the directions to install all of the critical updates.
+We recommend that every week you check for and install available critical Windows updates.
 After installing critical updates, it is a good idea to go through the process again until you get the message that no critical updates are available.